Minoxidil: Hair loss

 An extended-release formulation of low-dose oral minoxidil is under development for treatment of hair loss.
 It is being developed by Veradermics under the developmental code name VDPHL01.
 As of September 2025, it is in phase 3 clinical trials for this indication.

 A low-dose sublingual formulation of minoxidil is under development for treatment of hair loss.
 It is being developed by Samson Clinical.
 As of September 2025, it is in phase 3 clinical trials for this indication.
+The pharmacokinetics of this formulation are being studied.

 Finasteride/latanoprost/minoxidil (developmental code name TH-07 or TH07; Triple Hair) is a topical combination drug including minoxidil, finasteride, and latanoprost which is under development for the treatment of hair loss.
 As of December 2023, it is in phase 2 clinical trials for this indication.

 AB-103 is a minoxidil sulfotransferase stimulant which enhances minoxidil conversion into its active form minoxidil sulfate in hair follicles and is under development as a topical medication for the treatment of hair loss.
 Sulfotransferase activity in hair follicles has been associated with minoxidil's clinical effectiveness.
 As of February 2024, AB-103 is in phase 3 clinical trials for this indication, although there have been no new updates since 2019.